EDCD/EDDN/docs/Running-this-software.md

 ## In the 'eddn' account

 ### Clone a copy of the application project from gitub
+We'll assume you're setting up a development environment so use `dev` in the path and some other configuration.
+The scripts currently support three
+environments: `live`, `beta` and `dev`.

     mkdir -p ${HOME}/dev
     cd ${HOME}/dev